make-demo-learn-math/make-demo-learn-math.github.io/doc/backup2.md

   - Aside from using larger constants, the equation is the same.
 - Let's work through this example starting with an initial seed of 1 (_go to edit mode_)...

-> - The sequence repeats after 4 iterations.
+- The sequence repeats after 4 iterations.
-> - We say that this sequence has a **period** of 4.
+- We say that this sequence has a **period** of 4.

-> - Also, note how the generated values
->   are always less than the modulus
->   (which in this case is 10).
+- Also, note how the generated values are always less than the modulus which in this case is 10.

 # Starting from a different seed

-- What happens if we start
-  from a different value?
-  - Let's try an initial seed of 2.
-  - As you can see, we get a different sequence.
+- If we start with an initial seed of 2, we get a different sequence.
 - This sequence also has a period of 4.

-> - You might notice that there is one number
->   we haven't seen yet.
-> - It's the number 5.

 # An example of a short period

 - If we start with an initial seed of 5, we repeat forever on that value.
-- This is a period of just 1.
+- This sequence has a period of just 1.
-- _Obviously, we want to avoid this otherwise we aren't really any better than that comic which I showed you_.
+- Obviously we want to avoid the value 5.
 - We can actually avoid short periods like us by choosing the constants carefully.
 - In fact, there are well-defined rules for choosing the constants to ensure a maximal period regardless of the initial seed.
-- Unfortunately, even if we choose our constants according to those rules, we can still end up with undesirable patterns in the output.
+- But even if we choose our constants according to those rules, we can still end up with undesirable patterns in the output.
-- And to make matters worse, those patterns might not be obvious at first glance.
+- Furthermore, those undesirable patterns might not be obvious at first glance.
-- In fact, selecting constants to ensure sufficient randomness is non-trivial and has been a topic of research.
+- Selecting constants to ensure sufficient randomness is non-trivial and has been a topic of research.
-- Let's do a poll to show an example.
+- Let's do a poll to see whether anyone can spot the hidden pattern.

 # Now it's time for our POLL!

-- _The poll is anonymous and just for fun_.
 - Here are two LCG sequences
   starting from the same seed value and using the same modulus.